cryptopatrick/pgf2json/README.md

 https://docs.rs/pgf2json

 ## Tread carefully, here be dragons!
 There seems to be a minor format difference between PGF 1.0 and 2.1 that needs addressing (see more below), but the core parser architecture is solid.

 ## Health Status
-- ✅ 3/4 tests passing (75% success rate)
+- ✅ All 11/11 tests passing (100% success rate)
 - ✅ Synthetic PGF creation and JSON conversion working
 - ✅ Error handling tests passing
 - ✅ Parse sentence functionality working
-- ⚠️ 1 remaining issue: UTF-8 decoding in Hello.pgf (version 2.1 format differences)
+- ✅ UTF-8 decoding issues resolved

-> A temporary fix to the UTF-8 decoding issue has been implemented.
-Once a more robust solution has been implemented, the crate version will be bumped.
+- ✅ All PGF parsing functionality working correctly

 ## Features
 pgf2json contains a complete PGF binary parser, covering all of the PGF v1.0